swilgosz/hanamimastery/data/episodes/44-github-integration.md

 end
 ```

+[🎬 11] This now should prepend my episodes list with a new row each time I'm clicking the button.

 Works!

 ![[Pasted image 20230219210640.png]]

 ### Setting the view

-Having that, I can tweak the action further, to render the actual template using dedicated view object.
+[🎬 12] Having that, I can tweak the action further, to render the actual template using a dedicated view object.

 Just to show you I'll fetch the recent episodes from the database using the repository and pass the result to the view.